observablehq/plot/README.md

 * **style** - custom styles (*e.g.*, `"color: red"` or `{color: "red"}`)
 * **caption** - a figure caption, either a string or HTML element

+TODO Describe the default styles: the background is white, the max-width is 10)%, the font is system-ui, the fill is currentColor to allow the CSS color to be inherited by marks and axes.

 If a *caption* is specified, then Plot.plot returns an HTML figure element instead of an SVG element.
 To specify an HTML caption, consider using the [`html` tagged template literal](http://github.com/observablehq/htl); otherwise, the specified string represents text that will be escaped as needed.